Yvonne Jones was first elected as the Member of Parliament for Labrador in 2013.

 Ms. Jones previously served as Parliamentary Secretary to the Minister of Northern Affairs, Parliamentary Secretary to the Minister of Intergovernmental and Northern Affairs and Internal Trade, and Parliamentary Secretary to the Minister of Crown-Indigenous Relations and Northern Affairs.

 Before entering federal politics, Ms. Jones served as mayor of her hometown, Mary’s Harbour, from 1991 to 1996, and as a Member of the House of Assembly of Newfoundland and Labrador for Cartwright-L’Anse au Clair from 1996 to 2013.

-As a member of the House of Assembly of Newfoundland and Labrador for Cartwright-L’anse au Clair since 1996.
-She held positions as Parliamentary Secretary to the Department of Works, Services and Transportation and to the Department of Health.
-In 2003, Ms. Jones became the first woman in the province to be appointed Minister of Fisheries and Aquaculture.
-She was also the Minister Responsible for the Status of Women.
+As a member of the provincial House of Assembly, she served as the Parliamentary Secretary to the Minister of Works, Services and Transportation and Parliamentary Secretary to the Minister of Health.
+In 2003, she was the first woman in the province to be appointed Minister of Fisheries and Aquaculture.
+She also served as the Minister Responsible for the Status of Women.

 A graduate of West Viking College, Ms. Jones enjoyed a career as a journalist and worked throughout the province as a reporter.
 She also worked as a researcher with Memorial University and a resource employment counsellor with Human Resources Development Canada.

 An entrepreneur, she has owned and operated small businesses in both the transportation and tourism sectors in Labrador.

 Ms. Jones has played a significant role in improving the quality of life for the people of Newfoundland and Labrador through her volunteer work with the Battle Harbour Development Corporation, the Combined Councils of Labrador, the NunatuKavut Community Council, and various literacy groups and councils.